-In addition to the Regional Crisis Response and Clinical Support Teams initiative, as outlined A.2, family navigators will connect parents/families to local community providers and partners and assist with case management, providing supplementary support for students and families.
+Operating under the Regional Crisis Response and Clinical Support Teams initiative, as outlined in A.2, in addition to the clinical psychologist, clinical counselor, social worker, and nurse, family navigators (which are positions funded through ESSER) will assess family needs, including the stress level of parents and other challenges related to their child's needs; empower families through education and support to enable them to take the lead role in planning for and responding to their family's needs; assist families with navigating care, including the development of an action plan, and connect them to local community providers, partners, and resources; and assist with case management.

 Furthermore, student support service teams will record referrals to teams for students with social-emotional and/or mental health needs.
 School counselors, school social workers, and school psychologists will keep informal records of students receiving supportive services for social-emotional and/or mental health needs.
+These informal records would be records or notes related to case management (for example, documentation of the names of the families/ students receiving services, documentation of home visits, services provided, and intervention outcomes).
+That information would remain confidential within the student support service team for record-keeping and analysis purposes.

 Student services personnel will record students with suicidal ideation using the processes and protocols in each LEA for such events.
 Teams will record threat assessments using established procedures.
-Student services personnel and staff will report suspected child abuse to the Department of Human Services as required by law.
+Student services personnel and staff will report suspected child abuse to the DHS as required by law.

 - 5. School Operating Status: It is essential to have data on how students are learning in order to support the goals of access and equity, especially for student groups that have been disproportionately impacted by the COVID-19 pandemic.
 Describe the current status of data collection on operational status and mode of instruction of all schools in your State.
 This description must include: - i.
 A description of to what extent, and how frequently, the State collects now and will collect in the future data for all schools in your State on: - a.
-Mode of instruction: The number of schools in your State that are offering fully remote or online-only instruction; both remote/online and in-person instruction (hybrid model); and/or full-time in-person instruction;
+Mode of instruction: The number of schools in your State that are offering fully remote or online-only instruction; both remote/online and in-person instruction (hybrid model); and/or full-time in-person instruction; - b.

-- b.
 Enrollment: Student enrollment for all students and disaggregated for each of the student groups described in A.3.i-viii for each mode of instruction; and - c.
 Attendance: Student attendance for all students and disaggregated for each of the student groups described in A.3.i-viii for each mode of instruction.

 The MSDE has administered a performance metrics survey to LEAs on a quarterly basis during the 2020-2021 school year asking school systems to report various data points, including on instructional modes and attendance rates disaggregated by student sub-groups.
 The results of these surveys were shared with the State Board (see First Term Performance Metrics; Second Term Performance Metrics; and Third Term Performance Metrics).
 LEA plans for summer school programming were collected as part of the third quarter metrics survey.
-Additionally, in January-February 2021 the MSDE surveyed LEAs regarding their planned instructional modes for the spring semester (see March 2021 Return to Hybrid Learning LEA Summary), and subsequently required each LEA to provide a weekly update on the number of in-person instructional days offered to students and the overall inperson attendance rate for the period March 2020 through the end of the 2020-2021 school year.
-A summary of this information was posted weekly on the MSDE website (see Weekly Status Report).
+Additionally, in January-February 2021, the MSDE surveyed LEAs regarding their planned instructional modes for the spring semester (see March 2021 Return to Hybrid Learning_LEA Summary), and subsequently required each LEA to provide a weekly update on the number of in-person instructional days offered to students and the overall in-person attendance rate for the period from March 2020 through the end of the 2020-2021 school year.
+A summary of this information was posted weekly on the MSDE website for public review (see Weekly Status Report).